• The Hong Kong Monetary Authority (HKMA)

 • The Hong Kong Institute of Bankers (HKIB)

 WHAT IS PRIVATE WEALTH MANAGEMENT?

 Two rounds of paid summer apprenticeship for university students in the area of private wealth management.
-The summer apprenticeship will last for a total of sixteen weeks in the summer of 2021 and 2022.
+The summer apprenticeship will last for at least a total of sixteen weeks in the summer of 2023 and 2024*.

 Through these consecutive summer apprenticeship, university students will gain experience across a range of functions in the private wealth management industry, leading to a potential job offer upon graduation.

 The aim of the Programme is to provide university students with “front-to-back” experience in the private wealth management business.
 Successful applicants will have the opportunity to learn about different investment products, client services, risk management, compliance and internal controls.
 The experience gained through this programme will provide students a solid foundation for a career in the private wealth management industry.

 * The apprenticeship period will last at least a total of 16 weeks in two summers or 8 weeks in one summer subject to performance assessment or curriculum design of the participating firms.